amberprice-stack/Web-Map/README.md

 # Web-Map
-This application is a map that is displayed through a browser and can be visited through the web.
+Web Map is an application map displayed through a browser and can be visited through the web.
 This map was built with Python and Folium.

 ![map](https://i.ibb.co/s2vQGZN/map.png)
 ![map2](https://i.ibb.co/p0FtCfY/map2.png)